Make Your Own

 Verve's Make Your Own Chocolate Kit can be a terrific, interactive classroom activity for a wide range of ages and class sizes.
 We provide a sample lesson plan intended for grades 5 – 8, but the kit may be used with children from age 5 up, with adult supervision.
 It has also been used to great effect with high school home economics classes as a fun end-of-term project.

 The Chocolate Kit relates to many topics, including Mesoamerican history, rainforest ecology, social sciences, geography, and more.
 We recommend using the kit in conjunction with our sample lesson plan, or creating your own lesson plan from the resources provided.
 Our "Resources" list contains other lesson plans that may be adapted to use the Make Your Own Chocolate Kit.
-To view the instructions and story that come with the kit, go to the Make Your Own Chocolate Kit main page.
-You may also find The Sweet Saga of Chocolate to be helpful.
+With the tabs to the left, you can review the instructions and story that come with the Make Your Own Chocolate Kit.
+You can also find more info on our page for Educators.

 Because this activity requires heat, a stove or microwave is required.
 You will also need a glass bowl or double boiler, spoons, pot holder, and a refrigerator if available; you may also use extra ingredients such as nuts or fruit to make your own personalized chocolate candies.

-The Chocolate Kit makes approximately 25 pieces of chocolate, so it is plenty for groups of up to 25 students.
+The Chocolate Kit makes approximately 20 pieces of chocolate, so one kit is plenty for groups of up to 20 students.
 We recommend that the teacher or group leader heat the ingredients, and allow the students to help stir, temper, and add other ingredients to their chocolates.
 Older students may be allowed to work in groups to make the chocolate themselves, if appropriate.

 II.
 Sample Lesson Plan for Make Your Own Chocolate Kit